og-cz/bantaybayan/README.md

 - Mobile-optimized comment interfaces

 ### Visual Components
-- Hero section with prominent Bantay Bayan branding and mission statement about Secret public transparency and anti-ghost project advocacy
+- Hero section with prominent Bantay Bayan branding and mission statement about Philippine public transparency and anti-ghost project advocacy
 - Card-based project and municipality displays with bookmark indicators
 - Interactive charts for project progress visualization and category breakdowns
 - Progress bars and completion indicators